WIFancyPants/Git/01 What Is Git.md

 ---
 ### What Problem Does Git Solve?

+You make a lot of changes to your code as you develop.
+How do you keep track of them?
+What if you want to revert back to an older version of your project?
+Git allows you to do that.

 **Git** is a free, open-source tool used for tracking changes in files.
 This is incredibly useful as you need to see change history and is critical collaborating with other developers on the same project.
 It is essential in software development for managing different versions of a codebase, allowing developers to work on features, fix bugs, and merge contributions seamlessly.

 For now, you will use Git to manage versions and track your code's history.